Getting started with Chez Scheme and Emacs on macOS and Windows

 export CHEZSCHEMELIBEXTS=".sc::.so:"

 The : at the end is used to indicate that the new entries should be appended to the existing entries.
 Remove the : to replace the default values with the new entries.
-After saving .bash_profile, enter the following command in the Terminal.
+After saving .zshrc, enter the following command in the Terminal.

-$ source .bash_profile
+$ source .zshrc

 Now, from a Chez REPL, we can see the effect of our changes.